Substra/substra-documentation/docs/source/substrafl_doc/substrafl_overview.rst

 - Train the model on the local data
 - Calculate the shared state update
 - Reset the model parameters to before the local training
+- Output the local state (the model) and the shared state (parameters to aggregate)

 So the local state that the train task outputs represents the state of the model just after the aggregation step of a federated learning strategy.
 This means that to test the output model of round 1, we can add a test task after the train task of round 1.